KianYang-Lee/taco-cloud/README.md

 - GUI for H2 is available at path `/h2-console`
 - DB URL (for in-memory) is `jdbc:h2:mem:tacocloud` (tacocloud because we changed the name in application file, otherwise by default it uses `test`)
 - Is not neccessary to define `data.sql` and `schema.sql` explicitly as Spring Data JPA will create tables for us by default.
+- After added Spring Security, CSRF needs to be enabled and access permitted and frame disabled (or strict same origin) for devs to access the GUI

 ## Docker Development